jeremybatesDC/vueGridBaseballCard/README.md

 --> "Rookie" or "Single Year" option

---> The build task adds Unique IDs that on the last build were wrong.
-Once I adjusted paths manually in the dist folder, it worked on Netlify as intended.
-But don't want to have to keep doing that.
-Rather than removing useful hashing, I'd like to get that working

-- Load font aysnc
-- build a subsetted version of the font without the undesired axes (is that even a thing?)
 - Establish flow:
 - User shouldn't have to save anything manually (although a button to force it to happen on request can be reassuring).
 So when do we save to indexedDB?